19 Plants That Repel Bugs

 by cookbookman17 is licensed under CC BY 2.0

-Basil is an herb that is known for its culinary uses, but it’s also great for repelling mosquitoes and flies.
+Basil is an herb known for its culinary uses, but it’s also great for repelling mosquitoes and flies.

-Its pungent scent is what makes it such an effective bug-repellent.
-Plus, it’s easy to grow and can be used in various dishes.
+Its pungent scent makes it such an effective bug repellent.
+It’s also easy to grow and can be used in various dishes.

-To use basil as a natural bug repellent, you can plant it around your patio or garden.
-You can crush and rub the leaves onto your skin to keep mosquitoes and flies away.
+Basil is a natural bug repellent.
+Plant it around your patio or garden, crush and rub the leaves onto your skin, and you’ll keep mosquitoes and flies away.

 Alternatively, you can make a basil spray by steeping fresh basil leaves in hot water, straining the mixture, and adding it to a spray bottle.